nder527/nder527/README.md

 ## Hello, I am Nik 👋

 I am a full-stack developer.
+I’m currently working on deepening my expertise in front-end web development.
+More specifically, I'm interested in building React component libraries that implement design systems.

 I like to learn from interesting people and projects.
 Feel free to reach out to me!